 IS 206 Introduction to Database Concepts & Applications

-IS 308 (Offered Currently: IS 390) Race, Gender, and Information Technology (select one)
+IS 308 Race, Gender, and Information Technology (select one)

-Explores cultural ideas about computers, including hopes and fears about the effects of computers on our lives.
-Will analyze images of computers in fiction and movies.
-The course will also examine hackers, online subcultures, and other computer-related subcultures, and the integration of computers into various cultural practices.
+This course explores cultural ideas about computers, including hopes and fears about the effects of computers on our lives.
+We will analyze images of computers in fiction and movies.
+The course will also discuss hackers, online subcultures, and other computer-related subcultures, and the integration of computers into various cultural practices.
 The course will also explore the different uses of digital media.

-IS 311 (Offered Currently: IS 390) Historical Foundations of the Information Society (select one)
+IS 311 Historical Foundations of the Information Society (select one)

 IS/CS/STAT 107 Data Science Discovery